 What Are The Most Popular Ancestry TV Shows?

 Both of the two more popular genealogy shows include either a star or more than one celebrity that we are very familiar with.

 The star’s ancestry is explored, most notably a single branch where there is some particular interest.

 2 main reasons!

 I believe that the subject of genealogy has become popular for two main reasons.

-Check out my Which Ancestry TV Show Do You Watch? to find out what genealogy shows are currently on our TV screens.
+Why not check out my Which Ancestry TV Show Do You Watch? to find out what genealogy shows are currently on our TV screens right now.

 Who Do You Think You Are?
 (US Version)

 Following on from the success of the UK version of this show we see many American celebrities that we all know and love.
 This show was brought to our screens in 2010 as one of several replacements for The Jay Leno Show.

 Credit: Who Do You Think You Are?
 US